lambda-mechanic/CEL-CLI-Chemical-Element-Lookup/README.md

 (4) Save the .bashrc or .zshrc file.
 This line of code makes it so that the content of the cel-cli-bash.sh file is run every time you open your terminal

 # How to Start the Program
-After following the instruction installations, simply type the following command into your terminal from any location in your file system: cel-cli
+After following the installation instructions, simply type the following command into your terminal from any location in your file system: cel-cli

 # Current Features: